TERMS AND CONDITIONS OF SUPPLY OF GOODS

 Links to external sites from this Website are provided for convenience only and GHC does not endorse or make any warranty with respect to such external sites.

 GHC does not warrant that the Website will be available at any time.
-Customers acknowledge that the Website may be unavailable for a number of reasons, including due to matters beyond GHC’s control, and shall hold GHC harmless in respect of any claims arising there from.
+Customers acknowledge that the Website may be unavailable for a number of reasons, including due to matters beyond GHC’s control..
 GHC does not warrant that customers’ access to the Website will meet any particular performance criteria unless otherwise separately agreed in writing.

-18.2 The customer will no later than 14 days prior to any proposed change of ownership, change in its particulars, and any alteration or addition to shareholders or directors, notify GHC in writing of the proposed change.
+18.2 The customer will no later than 10 business days prior to any proposed change of ownership, change in its particulars, and any alteration or addition to shareholders or directors, notify GHC in writing of the proposed change.

 18.3 The proper law relating to the supply of the Goods is the law of the State of New South Wales and GHC and the customer agree to submit to the jurisdiction of the Courts of that State.

-18.6 GHC may assign any of its rights and obligations to any person.
+18.5 GHC may assign its rights and obligations to another person, but only if the assignee is able to perform all of GHC's obligations.
 The customer may not assign any of its rights and obligations to any person without the prior written consent of GHC (such consent will not be unreasonably withheld).

 18.8 This clause applies if the customer is a trustee and whether or not GHC has notice of the trust.